richardichogan/azure-schema-mcp/README.md

 ### Authentication Errors
 If you see authentication errors:
+1. Make sure you're logged in with Azure CLI: `az login`
+2. Verify you have access to the workspace: `az monitor log-analytics workspace show --workspace-name <name> --resource-group <rg>`
-1. Delete `.cache/azure-token.json`
+3. Delete `.cache/azure-token.json` to clear cached tokens
-2. Restart the MCP server
+4. Restart the MCP server
-3. Complete the device code flow again

 ### "Table not found" Errors
 Make sure: